 The parade includes people carrying lanterns, hitting drums, and music from a chorus of flutes.
 It also includes more people carrying red traffic controlling light sticks than I’ve previously seen in one place.
 I continue to follow the procession through Asakusa, until it passes Sensō-ji; at this point I decide I have seen enough, so instead head off for something to drink.

 I head to a nearby bar for a chat with some of the locals.
 I meet a man who hasn’t had a day off work for over a year, and works an average of fourteen hours a day.
 A man celebrating his birthday comes into the bar in a full Santa Claus outfit.
 Quite an odd sight to see in mid-November.
 He orders a bottle of champagne and pours everyone a glass.
 A few of the customers tell me about an event this evening that starts at exactly midnight.
-I decide to go, and think that waking up at 4pm wasn’t such as waste of a day after all.
+I decide to go and think that waking up at 4 pm wasn’t such as waste of a day after all.

 After a while of drinking, I had outside to discover that the department store Rox are putting up their Christmas decorations.
 These aren’t the only decorations outside though, loads of little yellow paper lanterns mark the route leading to the shrine for the festival.
 I follow the yellow lit road and eventually arrive at the entrance to Otori Shrine.

 Tonight, an event known as Tori-no-Ichi is taking place.
 Held every November on each day of the rooster, over thirty Otori Shrines across Japan host this strange festival.
-Today is Tori-no-Ichi part one of three, the second installment will be held twelve days from now.
+Today is Tori-no-Ichi part one of three, the second instalment will be held twelve days from now.
 The main focus of the festival is rakes.
-A special rake known as a ‘kumade’ harnesses the power of a god, and brings with it good financial fortune and prosperity in business.
+A special rake known as a ‘kumade’ harnesses the power of a god and brings with it good financial fortune and prosperity in business.

 People here are holding last years kumade, here to return them and replace them with a slightly larger rake.
-They don’t get a refund for the rake they bought last year; I am not even sure what happens to them; presumably they are resold in twelve days time.
-These decorated rakes start from the smallest versions, costing around ¥1000 each, to the largest rakes, usually reserved for huge companies, costing around ¥800 million.
+They don’t get a refund for the rake they bought last year; I am not even sure what happens to them; presumably, they are resold in twelve days time.
+These decorated rakes start from the smallest versions, costing around ¥1000 each, with the largest rakes, usually reserved for huge companies, costing around ¥800 million.